Taubman College Fellowships for Urban and Regional Planning

 The CREW Network Foundation scholarship program supports future female leaders as they pursue university-level education that will lead to careers in commercial real estate.
 Award: $5000 toward tuition and books, paid summer internship.
 The application deadline is in April.

 Questions?
-Contact the Urban Planning Career Services (Lou Ecken, email@example.com).
+Contact the Urban and Regional Planning Career Services (Lou Ecken, email@example.com).